ayushi7rawat/Blogs-Backup/ckke2qdim01at00s1dbfu0bmy.md

-With these steps, we have successfully **Performed Google search using python.** That's it!
+With these steps, we have successfully **Drawn an Indian Flag using Python.** That's it!

 Simple, isn't it?
 Hope this tutorial has helped.
 I would strongly recommend you to Check out the [YouTube video](https://www.youtube.com/watch?v=ixB2YHGSiAQ) of the same and **don't forget to subscribe my Channel**.

-You can play around with the `pywhatkit` library and even explore more features.
+You can play around with the `turtle` library and even explore more features.

 You can find all the code at my [GitHub Repository](https://github.com/ayushi7rawat/Youtube-Projects/tree/master/Indidan%20Flag%20with%20Turtle). **Drop a star** if you find it useful.